-3.6.1.
-Uncertainties related to the data
+3.6.1 Uncertainties related to the data

 The quality of the data is key, especially regarding the exposure estimations.
 For this work, the exposure estimations are based on the data provided with the implementation of the 2002/49/EC directive.
 The quality of these data varies from one town to the other.
 In order to minimise this variability factor, the results are expressed at the scale of the agglomeration in order to average the possible estimation errors.
 In addition, the exposed population is estimated by exclusively considering the noise levels on the facades of the buildings.
 So, the layout of the rooms, the presence or the absence of a quiet facade, or even the acoustic insulation performances are not taken into account.
+The time census, for the population of the Paris agglomeration aged 15 and more (data available on the INSEE website - www.insee.fr).

-The time spent at home and the exposures outside of home are not taken into account either.
+spent at home and the exposures outside of home are not taken into account either.
 All of these elements are a significant limit to the accuracy of the estimations.